ufukart/OptimWP/readme.txt

 == Description ==
 Manage many options for cleaning WordPress crumbs any without any coding knowledge.

-= Caution! =
-This plugin has option to disable wordpress core, plugin, theme and translation updates.
-We do not recommend disabling Wordpress Auto-Update Mechanism for security reasons.

 = Features =
 * Disable Comments